analogdevicesinc/VSCode-Maxim/userguide.md

 The implementation file for the correct die-type of the microcontroller needs to be selected (in the case of the MAX32670 that's the ME21), and then the function definition can be viewed.
 Double click on the function definition to open up the full file view.

 ![GPIO Implementation File](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/gpio_init_implementation.JPG)

+Using this method you can quickly and easily reference example code for your own applications.